EmmyVoita/Unity-URP-ScreenSpaceOutlines/README.md

 # ScreenSpaceOutlines
 This project is an enhancement of Robin Seibold's screen space outlines implementation, which I expanded upon to meet the requirements of various projects I was working on.
 These enhancements included improving edge detection using non-maximum suppression and adding anti-aliasing.
 I initially worked on this project using Unity version 2022.3.50f1, but I encountered issues with setting multiple render targets, which I needed for implementing a Temporal Anti-Aliasing (TAA) shader.
 To diagnose bugs, I relied heavily on RenderDoc and eventually decided to switch to Unity 6.0 to use the Render Graph system.

+The included zip file contains a Unity 60000.0.32f1 project that includes everything needed for the screen space outlines, including a sample scene and the "PC_Renderer" Universal Renderer Data with the screen space outlines effect applied.

 **Non-maximum supression (NSM) to resolve very steep (view-normal) angle transitions:**

 NMS is applied as an optional step after calculating edge detection, which can be enabled or disabled using the "Use NMS" bool in the renderer feature settings.